pobch/github-repo-ranking/README.md

 ## Run e2e tests

-**Note**: Your computer and your internet connection need to be fast enough to finish loading the website before the default timeout.
-However, you can adjust the timeout by yourself via `cypress.json`

-- If you use Ubuntu OS, you may need to install these dependencies first `apt-get install xvfb libgtk-3-dev libnotify-dev libgconf-2-4 libnss3 libxss1 libasound2`
 - `yarn test:e2e`
 - The test file is `cypress/integration/e2e.spec.js`

+**Note 1**: If you use Ubuntu OS, you may need to install these dependencies first `apt-get install xvfb libgtk-3-dev libnotify-dev libgconf-2-4 libnss3 libxss1 libasound2`

+**Note 2**: Your computer and your internet connection need to be fast enough to finish loading the website before the default timeout.
+However, you can adjust the timeout by yourself via `cypress.json`

 ## Features